hakanonal/minibar/README.md

 - the new version has a bug though.
 The model save for every epoch change does not seems to be working.
     - sadly! first sweep is way worse than the old version.
 I hope it is a very wrong learning rate batch hpyerparameter selection.
 I will wait for other sweeps.
+    - Nevertheless after some 10 more runs we have the hyper parameter that the accuracy has seen the 0.2.
+Which is an improvement but not as expected.
+When I have tried the code on my local machince CPU I got 0.5 right away.
+Moreover the loss is still worse then non aggragatetd wrong data.

+- Ok this is really wierd. on my local machine I execute the same code and the acuracy start right away arround 0.65 however in GPU machine the acuracy is hanging below 0.05 which is a huge difference.
+    - I have tried to run CPU insttead of GPU on gPU enabled divce but notthing changed.
+My local environment has python 3.7 and GPU enabled device has 3.6.
+How can we find some other reasons?